 Mo.
 Fritzsch recently held the position of Chief Conductor of the Grazer Oper and Grazer Philharmonisches Orchester, Austria.
 From 2008-2014, he was Chief Conductor of the Queensland Symphony Orchestra.
 As Conductor Laureate he continues his relationship with the QSO.

-Since 2015 Johannes Fritzsch has been regularly invited to the Hamburg State Opera, where over the last three seasons he conducted Il barbiere di Siviglia, Die Entführung aus dem Serail, Madama Butterfly, Luisa Miller and Der fliegende Holländer.
-Further to his commitments in Hamburg, in 2018 he conducts The cunning little Vixen for Westaustralian Opera, Don Giovanni for Opera Queensland and makes major appearances with Xi’an Symphony Orchestra, Auckland Philharmonia Orchestra, Orchestra Victoria and the Tasmanian Symphony Orchestra, where, in 2017, he had been appointed inaugural Principal Guest Conductor.
+Since 2015 Johannes Fritzsch has been regularly invited to the Hamburg State Opera, where over the last seasons he conducted Il barbiere di Siviglia, Die Entführung aus dem Serail, Madama Butterfly, Luisa Miller and Der fliegende Holländer.
+Further to his commitments in Hamburg, he conducted The cunning little Vixen for West Australian Opera, Don Giovanni for Opera Queensland and makes major appearances with Xi’an Symphony Orchestra, Auckland Philharmonia Orchestra, Orchestra Victoria and the Tasmanian Symphony Orchestra, where, in 2017, he had been appointed inaugural Principal Guest Conductor.
+Operatic highlights in Australia in 2019/20 season are productions La finta giardiniera, Die Zauberflöte and Lohengrin.

 Johannes Fritzsch was born in Meissen, Germany, in 1960.
 He received his first musical tuition in piano and organ from his father, a cantor and organist.
 He also studied violin and trumpet.
 His higher education was received at the Carl Maria von Weber Music Academy in Dresden, majoring in conducting and piano.